Politics, Relationships & Mental Health in 2026: How to Protect Your Peace

 A: Yes.
 Chronic stress can raise blood pressure, disrupt sleep, and weaken your immune system.

-📍 In the U.S., 74% of adults reported feeling overwhelmed by stress at least once in the past year (Mental Health Foundation, 2024).
+📍 In the U.S., 74% of adults reported feeling overwhelmed by stress at least once in the past year.

-📍 According to APA, 38% of Americans say politics is a major stressor, especially during election cycles.
+📍 According to APA findings, 38% of Americans say politics is a major source of stress, especially during periods of high public conflict.

-📍 Social media studies in 2025 found that people exposed to political arguments online reported 25% higher anxiety levels compared to those who took breaks from political content.
+📍 Social media research found that people exposed to repeated political arguments online reported higher anxiety than those who reduced that exposure.

 💞 When Politics Divide Couples & Families: How Therapy Helps Heal Communication